 Then, ask about their practice, availability, and style of communication:

 - Who are the members of your legal team, and who will be handling my requests?

-- Would you be able to refer me to another lawyer if an issue emerged that fell out of your realm of expertise?
+- Could you refer me to another lawyer if an issue fell out of your realm of expertise?

 - What is your fee structure?

 - Will you have any conflicts of interest in taking on my business?

 - Will you be willing to communicate with me through my preferred medium (in-person meetings, phone calls, or emails)?

 Pair what you learn with online reviews, verification of licensure, a review of the attorneys’ websites, and web searches.
 These sources will help you learn enough about your attorney candidates to make an informed selection.